Computing Key Stage 1

 Below is a link to our Intent, Implementation and Impact Statement for Computing.
 This document outlines, for Computing at Great Finborough Church Primary School, our aims and vision (Intent), our approach to planning, delivery, assessment and enrichment (Implementation) and what we want our children to have achieved and experienced by the time they leave us in Year 6 (Impact).

-Below is a link to our Curriculum Map for Computing.
+Below is a link to our breadth of study map for Computing.

 Key Skills Progression Plan